Impact123/SmacBans-Block/README.md

 1. Get at least **one** of the needed exensions: [Socket](http://forums.alliedmods.net/showthread.php?t=67640), [Curl](http://forums.alliedmods.net/showthread.php?t=152216)
 2. Get the optional [Plugin updater](http://forums.alliedmods.net/showthread.php?t=169095), we highly recommend you to use it
 3. Put `smacbans-block.smx` in your `../addons/sourcemod/plugins` directory
-4. If you update please delete the `smacbans-block.cfg` from `../cfg/sourcemod/`
+4. Put `smacbans-block.phrases.txt` in your `../addons/sourcemod/translations` directory
 5. Add the `smacbans-block.cfg` in your `../cfg/sourcemod` folder or load the plugin, it will automatically create it
 6. Load the plugin
-8. Edit the config to your purposes
+7. Edit the config to your purposes

 ## Upgrade